 - Employee mobility across Latin America

 - The corporate perspective on managing retirement programs

 In this session, our presenters cover a macro perspective for the region surrounding these issues as well as case studies on how companies are dealing with them.

 Clara EstevarenaActuarial Manager, Wealth – Argentina, Chile, Bolivia, Paraguay and Uruguay, Mercer

 Jorge ServinSenior Consultant Wealth — Mexico, Mercer

-Emotional Salary: How Can Intangible Rewards Improve Engagement, Reduce Turnover and Optimize the HR Strategy?
+Emotional Salary: How Can Intangible Rewards Improve Engagement, Reduce Turnover and Optimize HR Strategy?

-The phenomenon of people moving laterally from one company to another due to offers they believe are more attractive…and then regretting their decision after some months on the new job is especially common in Latin America.
+The phenomenon of employees moving laterally from one company to another due to offers they believe are more attractive — and then regretting the decision after some months on the new job — is especially common in Latin America.
 People don't appreciate what they have until they lose it.

 Companies currently invest heavily in HR strategies to improve the workplace experience and enhance engagement.
-Over time employees become used to their environment, focus only on their base salary, and lose the Total Rewards concept, which includes Intangible Remuneration.
+Over time, employees become used to their environments, focus only on their base salaries and lose the total rewards concept, which includes intangible remuneration.

-Emotional Salary is a program with an individual perspective, which helps companies and employees identify, value and optimize their total rewards, taking into consideration differences in age, gender, and hierarchical levels.
-This concept has been helping companies increase engagement, reduce turnover, improve the results of organizational climate survey, and validate the remuneration strategy.
+Emotional salary is a program with an individual perspective that helps companies and employees identify value and optimize their total rewards, taking into consideration differences in age, gender and hierarchical levels.
+This concept has been helping companies increase engagement, reduce turnover, improve the results of organizational climate surveys and validate their remuneration strategies.